stomar/firedown/README.md

 Usage
 -----

+Set up `firedown`:

-1. Set up a cron job on the machine(s) you might want to bring down remotely, specifying the directories that should be monitored (root privileges are needed).
+1. Schedule a cron job on the machine(s) you might want to bring down remotely, specifying the directories that should be monitored (root privileges are needed).